drjod/ogs_kb1/README.md

 exit
 ```
 In this example, name of ogs is 'ogs_OGS_FEM_MPI' and of input files 'testCase'.
 Put this script with ogs and input files into one folder, cd there and execute the script.
 Output will be written into screenout.txt. <br>
 To change the number of cores, you modify the number (8) in two locations of the script.
 These are in the PBS script command ncpus=8 and the mpirun command $PBS_NODEFILE -n 8.
 Important: Each node hosts 16 cores.
-You can select more than 16 cores by taking more cpus.
+You can select more than 16 cores by taking more nodes.
 For instance, you get with the PBS- command
 ```
 #PBS -l select=3:ncpus=8:mem=64gb
 ```